Essential Question

 African Americans in the Revolution

-- Phillis Wheatley Enslaved poet who became the first African American to publish a book of poetry; wrote about freedom and slavery; wrote a poem to George Washington
+- Phillis Wheatley Enslaved poet who became the first African American to publish a book of poetry; wrote about freedom and slavery; wrote a poem to George Washington; used revolutionary language to argue against slavery

 - James Armistead Lafayette Enslaved man who served as a double agent (spy) for the Patriots; his intelligence helped win the war; had to fight for his freedom even after the war ended